 Candidates accepted to the ECE/EXC 4+1 pathway as undergraduates do not need to take the GRE or MAT as per SUNY requirements for graduate teacher education programs if they have already submitted an SAT or ACT score upon acceptance to the undergraduate portion of the pathway.

-Submit to the Department of Elementary Education, Literacy and Educational Leadership a written statement of commitment to the major that clearly demonstrates why you are selecting the 4+1 option for Early Childhood Educators and affirms your intent to remain at Buffalo State for both undergraduate and graduate studies.
+Applicants must also submit to the Elementary Education, Literacy, and Educational Leadership department a written statement of commitment to the major that clearly demonstrates why you are selecting the 4+1 option for Early Childhood Educators and affirms your intent to remain at Buffalo State for both undergraduate and graduate studies.
 The writing sample will be assessed by the faculty as an essential part of a successful application to the major.

 Kathy Doody, Assistant Professor